 His clinical experience includes employment with the Department of Veteran Affairs as a mental health therapist assisting Veterans with (PTSD) Post Traumatic Stress Disorder and (MST) military sexual trauma.
 He earned a Social Work Master’s degree from Humboldt State University, and a Masters of Counseling from Western Oregon University, is completing his PhD in Social Work from Colorado State University, and his research interests include equestrian therapy, Veteran advocacy, criminal justice recidivism, trauma-informed care, substance abuse/dependence treatment, mental health, co-occurring disorders, ancestral diets, sustainable food systems and indigenous decolonization.

-Mr. Baldwin has earned the nationally-awarded M-RAS, CSC, MCA, MATC, FAC, CCDS and CWTS Credentials from Breining Institute, as well as the CATC IV Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Mr. Baldwin has earned the internationally-awarded M-RAS, CSC, MCA, MATC, FAC, CCDS and CWTS Credentials from Breining Institute, as well as the CATC IV Credential from the California Association for Alcohol / Drug Educators (CAADE).

 OLIVE MORROW, RAS, CATC